Medications: Anti-Psychotics (Neuroleptics)

 IMPORTANT!
 This information is meant to be used only for general information, in accordance with current medical information and the practice experience of this geriatrician and should never be used alone, outside of the medical advice of one’s personal physician.

-All anti-psychotics may increase the absolute risk for stroke by approximately 3 percent.
-They may increase the risk of sudden death by 1 percent.
+All anti-psychotics may increase the absolute risk for stroke by approximately 3%.
+They may increase the risk of sudden death by 1%.
 They should not be used for garden-variety agitation.
 Several antidepressants—Citalopram®, Remeron® or Zoloft®—make much better choices in cases of anxiety or aggression.

 - Haloperidol/Haldol®, an older medication, may alleviate delusions, hallucinations and paranoia.
-It is more likely to cause strange movements, restlessness, walking problems and general stiffness then the other newer medications and should be avoided by Parkinson’s patients with.
+It is more likely to cause strange movements, restlessness, walking problems and general stiffness than the other newer medications and should be avoided in elder with Parkinson’s Disease.
 This drug stays in body fat for some time.
 Therefore, its effects may linger for days after the drug is discontinued.